The Rsync Alternative: Resilio Connect

 It is possible but slow.
 Rsync doesn’t have an optimized way of calculating the checksum of files.
 This leads to an extremely long time to calculate file differences across large file sets.
 It is also not very good at recovering from connection failures and sometimes a transmission of a large amount of data will start over.

-Resilio Connect optimizes the checksum calculations so that it can sync faster than rsync, with files of any size.
+Resilio Platform optimizes the checksum calculations so that it can sync faster than rsync, with files of any size.
 It also moves files in small chunks and minimizes re-transmission in case of a failure.

 Rsync & transferring folders